xhyrom-forks/merge-from-upstream-repo/README.md

 This action can trigger manually as needed.

-1. Go to `Actions` at the top of your Github repository
+1. Go to `Actions` at the top of your GitHub repository
 2. Click on `Manual Merge Upstream Action` (or other name you have given) under `All workflows`
 3. You will see `Run workflow`, click on it
 4. Fill in the upstream repository and branch to merge from, and the branch to merge to (⚠️ double check all are correct)